logicality-io/aws-lambda-testhost/README.md

 # AWS Lambda TestHost

-A .NET host that can host and execute .NET Lambdas for simulation and debugging purposes.
+A .NET host that can host and execute .NET Lambdas for simulation, testing, and debugging purposes.

 ## Packages